-- Provide radio communication where needed, in support of the municipal emergency response. - Designate operators to report to the Emergency Operations Centre (E.O.C.). - Activate all A.R.E.S. members to monitor the appropriate frequency and to remain on standby. - Monitor radio, television and print coverage regarding the emergency event and correct any misinformation as required. - Maintain a record of all activity and IN/OUT@ message register.
+- Provide radio communication where needed, in support of the municipal emergency response. - Designate operators to report to the Emergency Operations Centre (E.O.C.). - Activate all A.R.E.S. members to monitor the appropriate frequency and to remain on stand-by. - Maintain a record of all activity and IN/OUT@ message register.